-The Note Agreement, which is uncommitted and subject to Prudential's sole discretion, provides for the issuance of senior promissory notes with an aggregate principal amount of up to \$350.0 million through May 4, 2023.
-Pursuant to the Note Agreement, we issued \$100.0 million aggregate principal amount of senior promissory notes (the "Series B Notes") on May 4, 2020.
+The Note Agreement, which is uncommitted and subject to Prudential's sole discretion, provides for the issuance of senior promissory notes with an aggregate principal amount of up to \$350.0 million through March 22, 2026.
+On May 4, 2020, we issued \$100.0 million aggregate principal amount of senior promissory notes (the "Series B Notes").
 Borrowing availability under the Note Agreement is reduced by the outstanding amount of the existing Series B Notes, and all other senior promissory notes issued pursuant to the Note Agreement.

-The Series B Notes bear an annual interest rate of 3.10% and mature on May 4, 2027, unless prepaid.
-Principal payments are required annually beginning on May 4, 2023 in equal installments of \$20.0 million through May 4, 2027.
-The Series B Notes are senior unsecured obligations and rank pari passu with borrowings under our Credit Agreement or other senior promissory notes issued pursuant to the Note Agreement.
+The Series B Notes bear interest at 3.10% per annum and mature on May 4, 2027, unless prepaid.
+Our first principal payment of \$20.0 million was paid on May 4, 2023.
+The remaining \$80.0 million will be paid in four equal annual installments of \$20.0 million through May 4, 2027.
+The Series B Notes are senior unsecured obligations and rank pari passu with borrowings under the Credit Agreement or other senior promissory notes issued pursuant to the Note Agreement.